 Section 2301(e) of the CARES Act also provides that rules similar to the rules of section 51(i)(1) of the Code (relating to the work opportunity credit) apply for purposes of the employee retention credit.
-Section 51(i)(1) provides that wages paid to "related individuals" (within the meaning of section 51(i)(1) may not be taken into account for determining the credit under section 51(a) of the Code.
+Section 51(i)(1) provides that wages paid to "related individuals" (within the meaning of section 51(i)(1)) may not be taken into account for determining the credit under section 51(a) of the Code.
 Accordingly, wages paid to related individuals may not be taken into account for determining qualified wages for the employee retention credit.
-Similarly, section 2301(h)(1) of the CARES Act provides that an employee will not be included for purposes of computing the employee retention credit for any period that an employer is allowed a work opportunity credit under section 51 with respect to that employee for that period.
+Similarly, section 2301(h)(1) of the CARES Act provides that an employee will not be included for purposes of computing the employee retention credit under section 51 with respect to that employee for that period.